npackd/npackd-cpp/BUILD.md

    choose "File", "Import appliance..." navigate to "MSEdge-Win10.ova", use the default settings, press "Import"
 - Edit the VM definition
   - (optional) "General", "Extended", set "Common clipboard" to "bidirectional"
   - (optional) "System", "Main memory", set to 8192 MB,
   - (optional) "System", "Processor", set to 8 CPUs
   - (optional) "Audio", "Extended", check "Audio output"
-- resize the disk in VirtualBox to 100 GiB ("Tools", "Hard disks", "Properties")
+- "Tools", "Hard disks", "Properties", resize the disk in VirtualBox to 100 GiB ()
 - Start the VM.
 Password for IEUser is Passw0rd!,
+- restart the VM so that the clipboard starts to work
 - change the password: "net user ieuser newpassword" as administrator, restart VM

 ## Configure Windows (optional)
 - (optional) Start netplwiz, enable and disable password on login.
 Enter new password.
 Restart VM.
-- (optional) Disable and enable bidirectional clipboard in VirtualBox under "Devices", "Common clipboard"
 - (optional) change the desktop resolution to 1280x960
 - (optional) Start "Region & language" settings, change the language, restart the VM
 - (optional) start diskmgmt.msc, extend the hard disk partition